THE MIDSOUTH COMPUTATIONAL BIOLOGY AND BIOINFORMATICS SOCIETY (MCBIOS)

 Section 3.
 Meetings.

 Section 4.
-Election of Directors.
+Election of Board of Directors.

 Section 5.
-Resignation of Directors.
+Resignation of Board of Directors Members.

 Section 6.
-Removal of Directors.
+Removal of Board of Directors Members.

 Section 7.
 Replacement of a Presidential Officer.

 If a Director who held a Presidential Office resigns or is removed from office, the Board is authorized to name an acting replacement Director as described above.
 In addition, if that Director held the office of Past President, the Board will function for the remainder of the term year without that officer, with the Membership electing a new President-Elect (as usual) at the next Annual Meeting.
-If the resigning Director held the office of President, then the President-Elect will immediately become President for the remainder of the current term year and will remain as President for the subsequent term year, as originally planned, with the Regular Members electing a new President-Elect (as usual) at the next Annual Meeting.
-If the resigning Director held the office of President-Elect, the Board will function for the remainder of the term year without that officer and the Regular Members shall elect both a President and President-Elect at the next Annual Meeting.
+If the resigning/removed Director held the office of President, then the President-Elect will immediately become President for the remainder of the current term year and will remain as President for the subsequent term year, as originally planned, with the Members electing a new President-Elect (as usual) at the next Annual Meeting.
+If the resigning Director held the office of President-Elect, the Board will function for the remainder of the term year without that officer and the Members shall elect both a President and President-Elect at the next Annual Meeting.

 Section 8.
 Limits on Liability of Directors.